-(i) Phase II Funding Commitment (Commercial Contribution) [OPTIONAL]

-While not a requirement to obtain Phase II funding, applicants are strongly encouraged to submit Fast-Track commitments from the private sector or from non-SBIR/STTR funding sources, which will be considered as part of the evaluation criterion on "Impact."
-Add as an attachment in field 12, "Other Attachments," on this form.

-(j) Phase III Follow-On Funding Commitment [OPTIONAL]

-Applicants are encouraged to submit a Phase III follow-on funding commitment which will be considered as part of the evaluation criterion on Impact.
-The commitment must be signed by a person with the authority to make it, indicate when the funds will be made available, and contain specific technical objectives which, if achieved in Phase II, will make the commitment exercisable by the applicant.
-If the commitment is firm regardless of technical objectives achieved, it should state so.
+- 9. Phase II Funding Commitment (Commercial Contribution) [OPTIONAL] While not a requirement to obtain Phase II funding, applicants are strongly encouraged to submit Fast-Track commitments from the private sector of from non-SBIR/STTR funding sources, which will be considered as part of the evaluation criterion on "Impact".
+Add as an attachment in field 12, "Other Attachments", on this form. - 10.
+Phase III Follow-On Funding Commitment (OPTIONAL) Applicants are encouraged to submit a Phase III follow-on funding commitment which will be considered as part of the evaluation criterion on Impact.
+The commitment must be signed by a person with the authority to make it, indicate when the funds will be made available, and contain specific technical objectives which, if achieve in Phase II, will make the commitment exercisable by the applicant.
+If the commitment is firm regardless of technical objectives achieves, it should state so.
 The commitment may include: (1) third party financing; (2) self-financing (in which case the proposing small business must demonstrate the ability to provide the Phase III funding); (3) state or local government financing; or (4) federal funding.
-In-kind contributions are allowed; however, the applicant or donor must estimate the dollar value of any in-kind contributions.
+In-kind contributions are allowed; however, the applicant or donor must estimate the dollar value of any in-kind contribution.
 The Phase III funding cannot be contingent on obtaining a patent because of the length of time this process requires.
-The Phase III commitment must be submitted with the Phase II grant application as a separate attachment.
-Add as an attachment in field 12, "Other Attachments," on this form.
-You should also reference it in the technical proposal in the "Work Plan" section.

-(5) Bibliography & References Cited (Field 9 on the form) [DO NOT USE THIS FIELD, READ BELOW]

-Include this information, if any, in the Project Narrative.
-Do not attach a file in this field.

-(6) Facilities & Other Resources (Field 10 on the form) [DO NOT USE THIS FIELD, READ BELOW]

-Include this information, if any, in the Project Narrative.
-Do not attach a file in this field.

-(7) Equipment (Field 11 on the form) [DO NOT USE THIS FIELD, READ BELOW]

-Include this information, if any, in the Project Narrative.
-Do not attach a file in this field.

-(8) Other Attachments (Field 12 on the form)
+The Phase III Commitment must be submitted with the Phase II grant application as a separate attachment.
+Add as an attachment in field 12, "Other Attachments", on this form.
+You should also reference it in the technical proposal in the "Work Plan" Section. - f.
+Bibliography & References Cited (Field 9 on this form) [DO NOT USE THIS FIELD]: Include this information, if any, in the Project Narrative.
+Do not attach a file in this field. - g.
+Facilities & Other Resources (Field 10 on this form) [DO NOT USE THIS FIELD]: Include this information, if any, in the Project Narrative.
+Do not attach a file in this field. - h.
+Equipment (Field 11 on this form) [DO NOT USE THIS FIELD]: Include this information, if any, in the Project Narrative.
+Do not attaché a file in this field. - i.
+Other Attachments (Field 12 on this form)